abitdodgy/words_counted/README.md

 # WordsCounted

+> We are all in the gutter, but some of us are looking at the stars.
+>
+> -- <cite>Oscar Wilde</cite>

 WordsCounted is a Ruby NLP (natural language processor).
 WordsCounted lets you implement powerful tokensation strategies with a very flexible tokeniser class.

-[Consult the documentation][2] for more information.
+**Are you using WordsCounted to do something interesting?** Please [tell me about it][8].

 <a href="http://badge.fury.io/rb/words_counted">
   <img src="https://badge.fury.io/rb/words_counted@2x.png" alt="Gem Version" height="18">
 </a>

+[RubyDoc documentation][7].

 ### Demo

-Visit [this website][4] for an example of what the gem can do.
+Visit [this website][4] for one example of what you can do with WordsCounted.

 ### Features